PhD supervision philosophy

 Enculturation

-In a smaller scale, I use a group meeting that can be treated as an arena for the PhD students to discuss their findings and to update every group member on their progress.
-In a broader scale, I strongly encourage my students to attend relevant conferences and present their results.
+On a smaller scale, I use a group meeting that can be treated as an arena for the PhD students to discuss their findings and to update every group member on their progress.
+On a broader scale, I strongly encourage my students to attend relevant conferences and present their results.
 In this way, they will learn how others do science and present their results.
 Very often they will see ‘big names’ in the discipline and they will have chances to talk casually and discuss science.
-This has a good physiological effect to the students that the famous scientist is just a ‘normal’ person, and that is often nice and friendly.
+This has a good physiological effect on the students that the famous scientist is just a ‘normal’ person, and that is often nice and friendly.
 Major conferences normally have a forum for Early Career Researchers, so that the students can build their own network and meet potential collaborators in the future.

 Critical thinking